Healthy Homes Assessment Titahi Bay

 Home Assessments Titahi Bay for Rental Properties

-There are a myriad of things to be able to examine in an home assessment to see if your rental property meets the requirements of the Healthy Homes Standards.
-There are a few examples:
+There are many things to look over when conducting an home review to determine if your rental property is in compliance with all the basic requirements of Healthy Homes Standard.
+A few examples are:

-The repercussions of not having the Healthy home in relation to The Residential Tenancies Act and consequently being on the wrong side of an Tenancy services ruling can be significant for property owners and landlords.
-For professional guidance, contact us now and schedule your rental properties house evaluation.
+The repercussions of not having an Healthy Home in accordance with the Residential Tenancies Act and consequently being on the wrong side of the Tenancy services ruling can be extremely costly for property owners and landlords.
+For specialist advice, call today to schedule your rental properties house assessment.

 home assessments for rental properties